lilian2004/naaxos-platform/README.md

 ### About

-Built by **Lilian Miceli** — I build web products end to end and ship them to production.
+Built by **Lilian Miceli** — I take work off a founder's plate and ship it to production, solo.
 [LinkedIn](https://www.linkedin.com/in/lilian-miceli-451ab0235/) · lilianmiceli38@gmail.com

-*Note: the public API (anon) key visible in `config.js` is a publishable key, safe to expose by design — its security relies on the Row Level Security policies above.
+*Note: the public API (anon) key in `config.js` is a publishable key, safe to expose by design — its security relies on the Row Level Security policies above.
 No private keys are in this repository.*